 If you’re chasing a dream of having a six pack, might I recommend one of the best workouts in the world; paddle boarding.

 Paddleboarding requires a unique amount of muscle cooperation in order to achieve it effectively.
 You will find that the more you’re going out on the water, the more your body is toning as a result.
 This eventually leads to a tighter stomach, and over time, more definition begins to take place.
-While it likely won’t be the thing that gets you a sick pack, it will get you incredibly close depending on how often you do it and how rigorous you are while doing it.
+While it likely won’t be the thing that gets you a sick pack, it will get you incredibly close depending on your technique and how rigorous you are while doing it.

 One of the most beneficial muscle workouts that comes from paddle boarding is cardiovascular.
 Having to stand while paddle boarding is great for your health overall.
 You’re working out multiple areas of your body, and the benefits are undeniable.

 Most people who live a more sedentary lifestyle can succumb to heart attacks or poor cardiovascular health early on.
 With paddle boarding, you’re constantly giving your heart the training it needs to function properly.

 You’re Working Out More Than You Think You Are

 You may not even realize to what extent you’re working out while paddle boarding.
 You might see paddle boarders from an outside perspective and view it as completely recreational, not unbeneficial, but not extremely beneficial either.
 The thing is, that’s not true.
 Paddleboarding requires a level of attention to detail in your movements and a level of strength required to do it well.

 Even if you don’t have this strength, or the stamina, in the earliest days of your paddle boarding journey, you can develop them over time.
 With each day you spend on the board, these muscles will get stronger, and you will become more adapted and fitter thanks to what is viewed by most as nothing more than ‘fun in the sun.’